binarymax/max.io/contents/articles/interleaving-rag/index.md

 We consider these two areas: optimizing context and tuning result relevance, by interleaving results and scoring the summary.
 This yields important information and enables you to naturally gravitate to the best retrieval configuration.

-One more illustration before diving into the experiment, contrasting the approach of A/B testing versus Interleaving for RAG.
+One more illustration (Figure 3) before diving into the experiment, contrasting the approach of A/B testing versus Interleaving for RAG.
 The benefit becomes clear: the LLM will give credit assignment for the interleaved results when cited, compared to A/B testing which is much harder to measure for RAG.
 In A/B testing the summaries will be different for each team, leaving you wondering what the summary would be when the LLM is presented with both sets at once.

 ![A/B vs Interleaving for RAG](ab-rag-versus-interleaving-rag.png)